minerstat/minerstat-asic-hub-non-ssh/README.md

 * * * * * screen -A -m -d -S hub-s15 hub-linux --token 4cc355k3y --group s15 --limit 30
 * * * * * screen -A -m -d -S hub-t15 hub-linux --token 4cc355k3y --group t15 --limit 30
 ```

+We support custom firmwares to monitor & control.
+Braiins OS: --firmware braiins

+If custom firmwares monitored that need to be on one instance as firmware tag applies to all worker on the monitored group.

 CTRL + O -> SAVE